ssharvesh-steep/cracoe-social-media/README.md

 - **Posts**: Create posts with text and images
 - **Interactions**: Like, comment, and bookmark posts
 - **Real-time Updates**: Live post updates using Supabase subscriptions
+- **Direct Messaging**: 1-to-1 messaging with real-time delivery and read receipts

 ### 🔔 Notifications
 - Real-time notifications for: